Asbestos in UK Schools Is ‘A National Scandal’

 “Asbestos does not just harm, it kills, which makes it quite unbelievable that as a country we allow children and staff in schools to be exposed to it,” said Christine Blower, general secretary of the National Union of Teachers, in a news release issued today.
 “Now is the time for the Government to stop burying its head in the sand.”

-The Department of Education, in a report issued in 2011, estimated that 75 percent of schools throughout the country contain some level of asbestos, according to The Telegraph.
+The Department of Education, in a report issued in 2011, estimated that 75 percent of schools throughout the U.K. contain some level of asbestos, according to The Telegraph.

 In 2010, the Asbestos Testing and Consultancy Association presented to Parliament a report that said the majority of schools, “are not managing their asbestos effectively, or safely.”